Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 Exploring the Emerging Application Areas for Milk-derived Exosomes

-In recent years, the dairy industry has witnessed a surging demand for innovative, value-added products that cater to the evolving needs of health-conscious consumers.
+In recent years, the dairy industry has experienced a surge in demand for innovative, value-added products that cater to the evolving needs of health-conscious consumers.

 Among these innovations, milk-derived exosomes stand out for their exceptional stability in the gastrointestinal environment.